nowwhatdoyouwant/one-click-hugo-cms/site/content/products/_index.md

 ---
-title: Our Coffee
+title: ' '
-type: products
-image: /img/products-jumbotron.jpg
+image: /img/课程介绍banner.png
 heading: What we offer
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their